-The supplier of dosulepin [dothiepin] hydrochloride (Dopress) tablets and capsules has informed PHARMAC it will no longer be able to supply dosulepin tablets and capsules in New Zealand.
+The supplier of dosulepin [dothiepin] hydrochloride (Dopress) tablets and capsules was no longer able to to supply dosulepin tablets and capsules in New Zealand.

-This means dosulepin will no longer be funded once the current supply runs out.
-There are currently no further supplies of the dosulepin 25mg capsules.
-Supplies of dosulepin 75mg tablets are likely to run out by February 2020.
+This means dosulepin will no longer be funded once the current supply ran out.
+Supplies of dosulepin were exhausted in 2019 and early 2020.

-People taking dosulepin will need to talk to their health care professional about alternative treatments.
+People taking dosulepin needed to talk to their health care professional about alternative treatments.

 - ensure no new patients are started on dosulepin